Free ETF Report

 Westwater Resources

-WWR $76M 🇺🇸 United States 🇺🇸 United States Natural Graphite — Flake Development 🇺🇸 NYSE/NASDAQ Natural Graphite
+WWR $73M 🇺🇸 United States 🇺🇸 United States Natural Graphite — Flake Development Natural Graphite

 Westwater Resources

 Westwater Resources is a NYSE American-listed battery-grade natural graphite developer advancing a fully vertically integrated domestic graphite supply chain in Alabama.
-The company's two-asset strategy centres on the Kellyton Graphite Processing Plant — a US$245 million facility currently under construction in Kellyton, Alabama, designed to produce approximately 7,500 tpa of battery-grade coated spherical purified graphite (CSPG) at Phase 1 — and the Coosa Graphite Deposit, the largest known natural flake graphite resource in the contiguous United States, with 26 million short tons of indicated resources at 2.89% Cg approximately 50 kilometres from Kellyton.
+The company's two-asset strategy centres on the Kellyton Graphite Processing Plant — a US$245 million facility currently under construction in Kellyton, Alabama, designed to produce approximately 12,500 tpa of battery-grade coated spherical purified graphite (CSPG) at Phase 1, raised from 7,500 tpa in response to customer demand — and the Coosa Graphite Deposit, the largest known natural flake graphite resource in the contiguous United States, with 26 million short tons of indicated resources at 2.89% Cg approximately 50 kilometres from Kellyton.

-As of early 2026, the Kellyton plant is in the equipment installation and optimisation phase, with a qualification line producing CSPG samples for customer qualification trials.
+As of mid-2026 a qualification line is producing CSPG samples for customer trials, while completion of Phase 1 depends on financing: Westwater has maintained a Phase 1 capital estimate of about US$245 million, of which roughly US$130 million had been invested since inception, and has said initial production would follow about 12 months after the remaining funding is secured.
+In August 2026 the Export-Import Bank of the United States approved a US$25 million loan towards the Alabama graphite operations, with final terms still to be agreed.
 Westwater holds a US$76.6 million DOE grant for the Kellyton plant.
 The company's fully domestic Alabama supply chain — mining, processing, and anode material production all within the continental US — positions it as a direct beneficiary of IRA domestic content requirements and Department of Defence supply chain security priorities.

 Natural Graphite